joshfrench/om-wiki-fork/Documentation.md

 `:state` - a map of state to merge into the component.

-`:opts` - a map of side information that is neither a cursor onto the application state nor a component local state.
+`:opts` - a map of side information that is neither a cursor onto the application state nor component local state.

 ### build-all